genomicsclass/leanpub/manuscript/ranktest.md

 ## Wilcoxon Rank Sum Test

-R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course1/ranktest.Rmd).
+The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/robust/ranktest.Rmd).

 We learned how the sample mean and SD are susceptible to outliers.
 The t-test is based on these measures and is susceptible as well.
 The